The benefits of a part time FD

 A part time or interim Finance Director can offer all the benefits with a fraction of the cost

-Imagine the benefits to your SME of having a fully qualified, experienced Finance Director or Financial Controller on hand a few days a month, yet with a fraction of the costs and risks associated with a full-time employee.
+Imagine the benefits to your SME of having a fully qualified, experienced Finance Director or Financial Controller on hand a few days a month, at a fraction of the cost of a full-time employee.

 - Building from experience Develop your finance and infrastructure team and processes (including perhaps IT, HR and premises functions) with the benefit of an experienced partner to advise on key decisions.

 - High calibre exposure Interim and part-time FDs have often trained with global accountancy firms and can share the benefit of their exposure to the very best business practice with you and your team.

 - Flexibility to provide expertise on a project basis Growing businesses often need specialist support in a number of areas such as funding, exit planning, cash flow forecasts and financial modelling.
 Support in these areas is likely to be required for a limited period of time so it makes sense to use a specialist on an interim basis rather than hire a permanent member of staff.

 - Scalability, flexing commitment up and down as your needs develop Many of our candidates are looking for greater work life balance and are happy to provide support on a very flexible basis, scaling up and down their hours depending on our clients’ demands.